bentoml/bentoctl/docs/README.md

 bentoctl simplifies
 - building the bento image for the cloud platform of choice
 - creating the container registry and pushing the bento image into it
-- generating the terraform project with the all required components
+- generating the Terraform project with the all required components
 - facilitating gitops workflow for deploying models thanks to the tight integration with bentoml